 3 Is state verifying monitoring (Protocol 9/Form15) of operators OQ programs?
 This should include verification of any plan updates and that persons performing covered tasks (including contractors) are properly qualified and requalified at intervals established in the operator's plan.
-49 CFR 192 Part N
+49 CFR 192 Part N b.
+Are states verifying with operators any plastic pipe and components that have shown a record of defects/leaks and mitigating those through DIMP plan?

-Yes CT DEEP conducts OQ Program inspections per their procedures to verify the operators are in compliance with CFR 192.
-Reviewed randomly selected OQ Inspection reports to verify completion.
+Yes CTPURA conducts OQ Program inspections per their procedures to verify the operators are in compliance with CFR 192.